Botiwalla is the newest restaurant from Chai Pani and chef Meherwan Irani.

 Botiwalla is a counter service restaurant and no reservations are required.

-In 2009, Meherwan quit his day job in sales and along with his wife Molly opened their first restaurant – Chai Pani, an Indian street food joint in downtown Asheville.
+In 2009, Meherwan quit his day job in sales and along with his wife Molly opened their first restaurant, Chai Pani, an Indian street food joint in downtown Asheville.
 Whether it was a midlife crisis or a stroke of genius is debatable.
 In any case, with Botiwalla, the self-taught chef is now onto his fifth restaurant.
-With two James Beard Award nominations for Best Chef in the Southeast under his belt, he's finally confident this whole chef/restaurateur thing might be working out.
+With four James Beard Award nominations for Best Chef in the Southeast under his belt, he's finally confident this whole restaurateur thing might be working out.